 You have been redirected to your local version of the requested page

-Top spray granulation is a common method of granulation in the pharmaceutical industry.
-Powder is fluidized in a fluid bed dryer and a liquid binder solution is sprayed on to the product.
-After spraying the liquid into the formulation and forming the granule, the product must be dried to the proper moisture level.
 If the granules are over-dried, movement in the fluid bed can cause their fracture (creating undesirable fine particles) and can damage the formulation due to hydration changes in some active ingredients and excipients.
-If the granules contain too much residual moisture, the product will not flow properly and may cake.
+If the granules contain too much residual moisture, the product will not flow properly and may clump together.
 This can cause problems with subsequent processing, including a sticky product and product instability during storage.

 Samples are typically withdrawn from the fluid bed with a sample thief during processing and then analyzed offline for moisture content in a laboratory.
-This delay before the analysis results are available to the operator can cause critical processing decisions e.g., determining when the drying process should end) to be made without optimal product moisture information.
+This delay before the analysis results are available to the operator can cause critical processing decisions (e.g., determining when the drying process should end) to be made without optimal product moisture information.
 Top spray granulation completion is often based on time or product temperature—not moisture content.

 Figure 1. (a) Suggested placement for NIR «spoon» probe in a fluid bed dryer. (b) Trend chart of moisture content as determined by NIRS versus time.

 The determination of the end of the drying process can be made when the moisture level asymptotically approaches a lower limit during the drying cycle.
 The operator is aided in making the decision to end the drying operation before the product is damaged or degraded.
 The delay caused by waiting for laboratory results before the product can be released for subsequent processing can be minimized or eliminated.
-Output from the NIRS Analyzer PRO (Figure 2) can be used by the fluid bed dryer’s programmable logic controller (PLC) or integrated into SIPAT (Siemens Industrial Process Analytical Technology) for closed loop process control decisions.
-The reduction in reprocessing steps saves both time and money, and improvement in the product quality can lead to even higher profits.

 Spectroscopy offers numerous advantages over many wet-chemical analytical methods.
 NIRS is economical and fast, enabling in-situ qualitative and quantitative analyses that are noninvasive and nondestructive.
-As an indirect test method, NIRS is recommended in all of the key pharmacopoeias (e.g., Ph.
+As an indirect test method, NIRS is recommended in all of the key pharmacopeias (e.g., Ph.
 Eur.
 2.2.40, USP <1119>) and fits perfectly in the context of continuous processing and the Process Analytical Technology (PAT) initiative of the FDA.
-Metrohm Process Analytics offers NIRS process analyzers that meet high standards for wavelength precision, reproducibility, and photometric noise.
-Numerous reference standards and user-friendly software make it easy to check the instrument requirements specified in the pharmacopoeias.

 The pharmaceutical version of the Vision software is fully validated and compliant with 21 CFR Part 11.
 Metrohm Process Analytics also offers complete IQ/OQ documentation and instrument performance certification.
 Documented parameters guarantee that the instrument performs properly.
-Routine analysis methods can be developed in the software to include qualitative and quantitative analysis methods.
-Custom trend charts for real-time visual monitoring as well as electronic process control are also implemented.

 Wavelength range used: 1100–1650 nm.
 Inline analysis is possible using a micro interactance reflectance probe with purge on collection tip directly in the fluid bed dryer.